 Compared to other vendors

-I wanted to show a comparison between the Top Ten Performance results both in absolute terms and also normalized around 1ms latency.
+I wanted to show a comparison between the Top Ten Performance results both in absolute terms and also normalized around 1ms ART.

 Here are the Top Ten highest performing systems as of April 22, 2015, with vendor results links if you want to look at things in detail:

 I will show columns that explain the results of each vendor around 1ms.
 Why 1ms and not more or less?
-Because in the Top Ten SPC-1 performance list, most results show fairly low latency, but some have very high latency, and it’s useful to show performance at that lower latency point, which is becoming the latency standard for All-Flash systems.
+Because in the Top Ten SPC-1 performance list, most results show fairly low ART, but some have very high ART, and it’s useful to show performance at that lower ART load point, which is becoming the ART standard for All-Flash systems.
 1ms seems to be a good point for multi-function SSD systems (vs simpler, smaller but more speed-optimized architectures like the NetApp EF560).

-The way you determine the 1ms latency point is by looking at the graph that shows latency vs SPC-1 IOPS.
+The way you determine the 1ms ART load point is by looking at the table that shows ART vs SPC-1 IOPS.
 Let’s pick IBM’s 780 since it has a very interesting curve so you learn what to look for.

-IBM’s submitted SPC-1 IOPS are high but at a huge latency number for an all-SSD solution (18.90ms).
+IBM’s submitted SPC-1 IOPS are high but at a huge ART number for an all-SSD solution (18.90ms).
 Not very useful for customers picking an all-SSD system.
-Even the next load point, with an average latency of 6.41ms, is high for an all-flash solution.
+Even the next load point, with an average ART of 6.41ms, is high for an all-flash solution.

-To more accurately compare this to the rest of the vendors with decent latency, you need to look at the chart around 1ms.
+To more accurately compare this to the rest of the vendors with decent ART, you need to look at the table to find the closest load point around 1ms (which, in this case, it’s the 10% load point at 0.71ms – the next one up is much higher at 2.65ms).

-You can do a similar exercise for the rest, it’s worth a look – I don’t want to paste all these graphs since this post will get too big and firmly in tl;dr territory if it isn’t already
+You can do a similar exercise for the rest, it’s worth a look – I don’t want to paste all these tables and graphs since this post will get too big.
+But it’s interesting to see how SPC-1 IOPS vs ART are related and translate that to your business requirements for application latency.

 Here’s the table with the current Top Ten SPC-1 Performance results as of 4/22/2015.
 Click on it for a clearer picture, there’s a lot going on.